-- 1. Explain the circumstances surrounding the preparation and filing of the offending papers identified above.
-Please also identify who prepared these documents and who filed them. - 2.
-Explain the applicant's relationship with Mr. Irwin.
-If applicant believes that Mr. Irwin agreed to represent the applicant before the USPTO in this matter, state the basis for such belief and provide any supporting documents. - 3.
-Explain why the signatory in the offending papers is identified as Mr. Irwin and identify who entered the signature.
+- 2. Explain the applicant's relationship with Mr. Gantenbein.
+If applicant believes that Mr. Gantenbein agreed to represent the applicant before the USPTO in this matter, state the basis for such belief and provide any supporting documents. - 3.
+Explain why the signatory in the offending papers is identified as Mr. Gantenbein and identify who entered the signature.